FoalTS/foal/docs/docs/databases/typeorm.md

 ### Initial Configuration

 When creating a new project, an `SQLite` database is used by default as it does not require any additional installation (the data is saved in a file).
-The connection configuration is stored in `ormconfig.js` and `default.json` located respectively at the root of your project and in the `config/` directory.
+The connection configuration is stored in `default.json` located in the `config/` directory.

 *ormconfig.js*
 ```js